 Code Message Explanation Severity Code IEU090 INVALID SUBSCRIPT Syntax error, e.g., double subscript where single subscript is required or vice versa; not right parenthesis after subscript.
-8 IEU091 INVALID SELF-DEFINING TERM Value is too large or is inconsistent with the data type, e.g., severity code greater than 255.
-8 IEU092 INVALID FORMAT FOR VARIABLE SYMBOL The first character after the ampersand is not alphabetic, or the variable symbol contains more than 8 characters.
-8 IEU093 UNBALANCED PAREN- THESIS OR EXCESSIVE LEFT PARENTHESES Self-explanatory.
-8 IEU094 INVALID OR ILLEGAL NAME OR OPERATION IN PROTOTYPE STATEMENT Self-explanatory.
+8 IEU091 INVALID SELF-DEFINING TERM Value is too large or is inconsistent with the data type, e.g., sever ity code greater than 255.
+8 IEU092 INVALID FORMAT FOR VARIABLE SYMBOL The first character after the ampersand is not alphabetic, or the variable symbol contains more than 8 characters, or failure to use double ampersand in TITLE card or character self-defining term.
+8 IEU093 UNBALANCED PAREN .
+THESIS OR EXCESSIVE LEFT PARENTHESES End of statement or card encountered before all parenthesis levels are satisfied.
+May be caused by embedded blank or other unexpected terminator, or failure to have a punch in continuation column.
+8 IEU094 INVALID OR ILLEGAL NAME OR OPERATION IN PROTOTYPE STATEMENT Name not blank or variable symbol, or variable symbol in name field is subscripted, or violation of rules for forming variable symbol (must be- gin with ampersand ($\&$) followed by 1-7 letters and/or numbers first of which must be a letter), or statement following 'MACRO' is not a valid prototype statement.
 12 IEU095 ENTRY TABLE OVERFLOW Number of ENTRY symbols, i.e., ENTRY instruc- tion operands, exceeds 100.
 8 IEU096 MACRO INSTRUCTION OR PROTOTYPE OPERAND EXCEEDS 255 CHARAC- TERS IN LENGTH Self-explanatory.
 12 IEU097 INVALID FORMAT IN MACRO INSTRUCTION OPERAND OR PROTOTYPE PARAMETER This message can be caused by: 1.
 Illegal "=".
 2. A single "&" appears somewhere in the standard value assigned to a prototype keyword parameter.
 3. First character of a prototype parameter is not "&".
 4. Prototype parameter is a subscripted variable symbol.
-5. Invalid use of alternate format in proto- type statement, e.g., 10 16 72 PROTO &A,&B, X &C 6.
+5. Invalid use of alternate format in proto- type statement, e.g., 10 16 72 PROTO &A,&B, X 0r PROTO &A,&B, X &C 6.
 Unintelligible prototype parameter, e.g., "&A" or "&A&&."
-7. Illegal (non-assembler) character appears in prototype parameter or macro-instruction operand.
-12 IEU098 EXCESSIVE NUMBER OF OPERANDS OR PARAM- ETERS Either the prototype has more than 200 param- eters, or the macro instruction has more than 200 operands.
+7. Illegal (non-assembler) character appears in prototype parameter or macro instruction operand.
+12 IEU098 EXCESSIVE NUMBER OF OPERANDS OR PARAM~ ETERS Either the prototype has more than 200 param- eters, or the macro instruction has more than 200 operands.
 12 IEU099 POSITIONAL MACRO INSTRUCTION OPERAND, PROTOTYPE PARAMETER OR EXTRA COMMA FOLLOWS KEYWORD Self-explanatory.
 12